geoserver/geoserver-history/doc/user/source/styling/sld-cookbook/points.rst

 Details
 ```````

 **Line 6** once again sets the shape, in this case to a triangle.  **Lines 8-10** sets the fill color, and **lines 11-13** sets the opacity to 0.2 (20% opaque).
 This means the green color will look much lighter on a plain white background, although were the point imposed on a dark background, the resulting color would be different.  **Lines 16-18** and **19-21** determine the stroke color and width, respectively.
-Finally, **lines 24-26** set the size of the point to be twelve pixels.
+Finally, **lines 24-26** set the size of the point to be 12 pixels.

 Code
 ````